Trace2Skill: Distill Trajectory-Local Lessons into Transferable Agent Skills

-In the online skill evolution paradigm, the skill is updated sequentially as new trajectory batches arrive, so later analyses depend on earlier edits.
-We isolate the contribution of parallel, many-to-one consolidation by comparing against two sequential baselines: \textbf{Seq-$B{=}1$}, where the skill is updated after every single trajectory, and \textbf{Seq-$B{=}4$}, where the skill is updated after every batch of four trajectories.
-All three conditions use error analysts only and initialize from the Human-Written skill; results are shown in Table~\ref{tab:seq_parallel} reports the resulting quality and wall-clock tradeoff.
+\myparagraph{Parallel Consolidation.} Online skill evolution typically edits the skill as trajectory batches arrive, so later analyses depend on earlier edits.
+We isolate the effect of our parallel many-to-one consolidation by comparing against two sequential baselines: Seq-$B{=}1$, which updates after every trajectory, and Seq-$B{=}4$, which updates after every four trajectories.
+All conditions use error analysts only and initialize from the Human-Written skill. \Cref{tab:seq_parallel} reports the resulting quality and wall-clock tradeoff.

-On the 122B model, parallel consolidation outperforms both sequential settings across all SpreadsheetBench metrics ($+$4.0~pp Vrf over Seq-$B{=}1$, $+$6.8~pp over Seq-$B{=}4$).
-On the 35B model, parallel wins on Vrf but Seq-$B{=}1$ scores modestly higher on Soft and Hard, suggesting the smaller model may benefit from more incremental updates in some conditions.
-However, this marginal quality variation comes at 20$\times$ the computational cost, and the efficiency gap widens linearly with the number of trajectories analyzed.

-\paragraph{Latency.} With $W{=}128$ workers and $N{\approx}70$ error lessons, all analysts execute in a single parallel round; the hierarchical merge adds $\lceil\log_2 N\rceil{\approx}7$ further sequential rounds (one per merge layer), yielding ${\approx}8$ sequential LLM-call rounds in total.
-The sequential baselines require $N$ and $\lceil N/B\rceil$ rounds respectively, since each skill edit depends on the preceding one.
-In practice this translates to 3~min (parallel) vs.\ 60~min (Seq-$B{=}1$, $20{\times}$) and 15~min (Seq-$B{=}4$, $5{\times}$), with the gap scaling linearly in $N$.
-All times are in node hours of an 8-GPU A800 node.

-Beyond efficiency, parallel consolidation has a structural advantage: all patch proposals are derived from the same frozen initial skill $\mathcal{S}_0$, preventing the \emph{sequential drift} inherent to the online setting, where each skill update alters the context in which subsequent trajectories are analyzed.
-The hierarchical merge then performs inductive reasoning over the full population of trajectory-local observations simultaneously, selecting patterns that recur across diverse trajectories rather than patterns that recur in the most recent updates.